-Milwaukee Land Company: Operated in the St. Joe region with 9 miles of track and 2 geared locomotives between 1913-1920.
+Milwaukee Land Company: A division of the Milwaukee Road, it operated in the St. Joe region with 9 miles of track and 2 geared locomotives between 1913-1920.
 It also owned a subsidiary, the Shoshone & Clearwater Railway near St. Maries with 3 miles of track in service from 1917-1920.

 Mountain Lumber Company: Located in the Wallace area with 11 miles of track and 1 geared locomotive.
 In service from 1926-1930.

 N.C.
 Jones Timber Company: Its mill was near Cambridge and owned 47 miles of trackage.
 It is only known to have been in operation circa 1947, likely its last year of service.